CyphrRiot/ArchRiot/plan.md

 - Added hyprland.conf modification and restoration logic
 - Connected callback channels between TUI and orchestrator
 - **Build verification: Code compiles successfully with `make`**
+- **Released as v2.10.3 with Secure Boot prompting temporarily disabled**

+🔄 **CURRENT STATUS (POST v2.10.3):**

+**Secure Boot functionality is IMPLEMENTED but DISABLED** - All Phase 1 code is in place and functional, but the user prompt is disabled via `if false &&` condition in `orchestrator/orchestrator.go:212`.
+This allows other system fixes to be deployed while Secure Boot undergoes further testing.

 **SECURE BOOT CONTINUATION ARCHITECTURE:**